You shall know the truth and the truth shall set you free

 On This Page:

 · THE NAMES OF THE FATHER, HOLY SPIRIT AND JESUS IN THE BIBLE

 · IS GOD’S ‘PERSONAL NAME’ JEHOVAH AS JEHOVAH’S WITNESSES CLAIM?

-· WHAT ARE THE NAMES OF THE FATHER, JESUS AND THE HOLY SPIRIT?
+· WHAT ARE THE NAMES OF GOD THE FATHER, SON AND HOLY SPIRIT?

 Was God talking to other gods when He decided to create humanity, as some people allege?